Stackclash/5e-vault/5. Mechanics/Classes/Artificer.md

 ### Spellcasting (Level 1)

+*1st-level artificer feature*

-You have studied the workings of magic and how to channel it through objects.
-As a result, you have gained the ability to cast spells.
-To observers, you don't appear to be casting spells in a conventional way; you look as if you're producing wonders using mundane items or outlandish inventions.
+You've studied the workings of magic and how to cast spells, channeling the magic through objects.
+To observers, you don't appear to be casting spells in a conventional way; you appear to produce wonders from mundane items and outlandish inventions.

 #### Tools Required